 Flying Monk Noodle Bar– Enjoy flavors from China, Vietnam, Korea and beyond.
-Dishes use hand pulled noodles and proteins with vegetarian and gluten free options.
+Dishes use hand-pulled noodles and proteins with vegetarian and gluten-free options.
 Share an order of dumplings with your friends before ordering soups and rice dishes.

 The Grey– The city’s most talked-about restaurant is located in a former Greyhound bus station.
 Indulge in craft cocktails in their former lobby before dining on dishes inspired by the South and its ingredients.

 Cha Bella– The farm to table restaurant offers a little bit of everything, from seafood to pasta.
 Don’t miss the craft cocktails and extensive wine list.
-If weather allows, enjoy your meal on their cozy patio.
+If the weather allows, enjoy your meal on their cozy patio.

 Alleycat Lounge– The city’s newest cocktail bar is underground and has a massive cocktail menu organized into the type of alcohol.
 Choose from classic cocktails or the mixologists’ own concoctions.
 They also serve food.